Super Bowl Odds & Prediction 2026: Chiefs Even With Bills Entering Week 7

 Who is predicted to win Super Bowl 2026?

-The Philadelphia Eagles, Baltimore Ravens, and Buffalo Bills are all priced as favorites to win the 2026 Super Bowl across the best live betting sites.
-They all feature odds as short as +650 odds, which implies a 13.33% chance to win the Super Bowl, according to our odds calculator
+The Buffalo Bills and Kansas City Chiefs (+650) are the co-betting favorites to win the 2026 Super Bowl across the best live betting sites.
+The futures odds of +650 imply a 13.33% chance to win the Super Bowl, according to our odds calculator

 What is the 2026 Super Bowl matchup?